 The Flavor Experience

-The youngest of the three age-profiles from Marcel Petite, Comté Fleur is an exemplar of the style’s flavor profile, with a springiness in its paste that cuts easily and loves to be melted.
+The 6 month profile from Marcel Petite, Comté Fleur is an exemplar of the style’s flavor profile, with a springiness in its paste that cuts easily and loves to be melted.
 Fear not the youth of these wheels: the flavor is there.
-Melodie’s key notes of butter, toasted nut, and a touch of wood play the main theme of Comté.
+Fleur's key notes of butter, toasted nut, and a touch of wood play the main theme of Comté.

 Comté Fleur is made from the milk of the red-pied (think Holstein-y splotches of rusty brown instead of black) Montbeliarde cows, one of two breeds permitted by the Comté AOC designation (the other is the French Simmental, in case you’re keeping count).
 This cheese is produced and aged in the Jura Mountains of France.
 This range and its 200-million-year-old fossil beds give us the term “Jurassic”.
 The region may be home to fascinating fossils, but, aged only 6 months, Comté Fleur shows us you need not be old to be great.